India vs Qatar: Igor Stimac names probables | Goal.com

 In the total of 43 players, it may be noted that players from Indian Super League (ISL) sides ATK, Bengaluru FC, Chennaiyin FC and FC Goa of those who will be involved in the play-offs and possible in the final slated for March 14th are omited in the first batch.

-The only exception would be that of Chennaiyin FC's Jeje Lalpekhlua, after the Mizo striker was left out of Stimac's squads for the King's Cup and Intercontinental Cup in 2019 due to a knee injury.
+The only exception would be Chennaiyin FC's Jeje Lalpekhlua, after the Mizo striker was left out of Stimac's plans for the King's Cup and Intercontinental Cup in 2019 due to a knee injury.
 The 29-year-old last donned the India shirt in the AFC (Asian Football Confederation) Asian Cup in January 2019.

-Meanwhile, center-back Sandesh Jhingan will also be hopeful of a full recovery after missing the ISL season with Kerala Blasters.
+Meanwhile, Sandesh Jhingan will be hopeful of returning to first team action after missing the ISL season with Kerala Blasters.
+The center-back was part of the team that held Qatar to a goalless draw in the previous leg and has not been part of competitive football since.

 Squad for camp starting March 9: